eproctor93/Apprentice_website/README.md

 $ git commit -m "Enter a message that represents the changes"
 ```

-now we want to push the file to the website to do this type
+now we want to push the file and branch to the website to do this type
 ```
-$ git push
+$ git push --set-upstream origin nameofbranch
 ```

-if this doesnt work this may be because you will need to type
+after the branch is made you will only need use the code below to add files to the branch
 ```
-$ git push --set-upstream origin flask-app
+$ git push
 ```
 now it should have pushed to the website including your new branch